Bengal1/Simple-CNN-Guide/README.md

 The number of output channels is the number of filters in the layer.

 #### Pooling Layer
-A pooling layer is used in Convolutional Neural Networks (CNNs) to reduce the spatial dimensions (height and width) of feature maps while preserving the most important information.
-The pooling layer technique use a kernel that goes though the input and extract one value to the output according to type of the pooling layer (In the figure below you can see example of Max-Pooling and Avg-Pooling).
-The output size, for every dimension, determined by the input size, kernel size, stride (step size) and padding (if applied):
+A pooling layer in Convolutional Neural Networks (CNNs) is used to reduce the spatial dimensions (height and width) of feature maps while retaining the most important information.
+The pooling operation applies a kernel that slides over the input, producing a single output value for each region, depending on the type of pooling (e.g., Max-Pooling or Average-Pooling, as illustrated in the figure below).
+The output size along each dimension is determined by the input size, kernel size, stride (step size), and padding (if applied).
 ```math
 \\
 H_{out} = \left\lfloor\frac{H_{in} - h_{kernel} + 2 \cdot padding}{stride}\right\rfloor + 1  \; ;\;